NEWS FOR POLISH AMERICANS IN ENGLISH

 INDEPENDENCE DAY.
 (U.S.)

 1931.
-A gift from Ignacy Paderewski, a statue of Woodrow Wilson is unveiled in Poznan, Poland in appreciation for his efforts on Poland’s behalf.
+Statue of Woodrow Wilson unveiled in Poland in appreciation for his efforts on Poland’s behalf.

 1934.
 Death of Madame Sklodowska Curie, 66, in France, Nobel Prize winner chemist who discovered radium and polonium.

 1943.
-Death in a plane crash of Władysław Sikorski, Prime Minister of Poland's World War II Government in Exile, Commander-in-Chief of the Polish Armed Forces, and a vigorous advocate of the Polish cause on the diplomatic scene.
+Death in a plane crash of Władysław Sikorski, Prime Minister of the Polish Government in Exile, Commander-in-Chief of the Polish Armed Forces, and a vigorous advocate of the Polish cause on the diplomatic scene.
 The exact circumstances of his death remain in dispute, which has given rise to ongoing conspiracy theories.

 5